-On this page you will find information on language revision - how to order and what to do before you send a document for revision.
+On this page you will find information about language revision - how to order and what to do before you send a document for revision.

 How to order language revision

-Shorter texts intended for all staff and/or students at SLU can often be revised in-house, see below.
+Shorter texts intended for all staff/all students/everyone at an SLU site can often be revised in-house, see Ordering in-house revision below.

 Any other revision must be ordered under the national coordinated framework agreement for language services.
 As a public authority, SLU is obligated to use this agreement.
 See Ordering revision under the framework agreement below.